Showing posts with label Samutsongkhram. Show all posts

 Obviously, I didn’t want the pitch to be unfit, while crowd disturbances at the relegation battle with Chiangrai United had led to the game being abandoned.
 Fortunately for me, the Thai FA fined the club rather than make them play home games elsewhere.

-I rushed through the busy street, which doubled up as a Sunday Market to the ferry.
+I rushed through the busy street, which doubled up as a Sunday Market, to the ferry.
 Just 3BHT got me across the river.
 Time was against me, so on the other side, I set off as fast as I could.
 Ban Laem station was not signposted until I went a hundred metres down another narrow street offering wares to the passing public.

 A kind lady trader stopped me.
 She must have seen the scene of confused foreign tourists hundreds of times in the past, before breaking the news that there wasn’t a train.
 I was given an up-to-date timetable.
 The news wasn’t good.
-If I waited for the next service I’d miss kick-off.
+If I waited for the next service, I’d miss kick-off.

 Fortunately, the lady and her younger assistant were able to offer me a solution.
 They suggested that I go back over the river and go to the main street where the buses ran from, so without further ado, I was back on the ferry.

-From the vessel, I could see the stadium of Regional League Division Three club Samut Sakhon and was half tempted to go and have a look, but I decided to play it relatively safe.
+From the vessel, I could see the stadium of the Regional League Division Three club Samut Sakhon and was half tempted to go and have a look, but I decided to play it relatively safe.
 After all, I wasn’t sure if I could get to my destination yet!

 All signs were written in Thai, which made reading impossible.
-I reverted to plan B and walked along the waiting buses pointing and saying Samut Songkhram.
+I reverted to plan B and walked along the waiting buses, pointing and saying Samut Songkhram.
 Ideally, the drivers would either nod or shake their heads.
 It worked, and I was soon aboard an old vehicle waiting to depart.

 Off we went, stopping at regular intervals.
 I had paid the driver my 25BHT before I got on, while a rather aggressive but strangely attractive young lady conductress collected the rest of the fares.